openfaas/openfaas.github.io/_posts/2020-08-28-openfaas-arkade.md

 One of the main reasons to use a helm chart over plain Kubernetes manifest files is that they can be updated, fine-tuned, and edited by passing in a series of `--set` commands, or by editing a supplementary YAML file.
 Why would you do that?
 Well Kubernetes is a system designed to offer many configuration options, and users tend to need to do things like change the way networking works, alter security settings, or to update a container image when deploying.

 Let's say we wanted to install Postgresql?
 The typical approach goes like this: open Google, type in "Postgresql chart", see 3-5 options - one that looks semi-official, one that's from Bitnami, one from Red Hat, two or three from hobbyists.
 You roll the dice, and pick one.
 Then you have to add its helm chart repo, synchronise, and trawl the README file for all the various `--set` options.

+> Note: you can find a list of apps via `arkade install --help`

 Some charts come with fairly good defaults, but up until recently, something you always had to change for local Kubernetes was whether persistence was enabled.
 In addition, you may also need to override any networking settings that create a LoadBalancer, these don't tend to work on a local cluster.